junkka/freechurchfertility/README.md

 The `agg_mfrt` dataset contains period marital fertility rates for Sweden taken from Hofsten & Lundström (1976).

-## Helper functions
+## Libraries

-The scripts directory holds all helper functions that is mainly used for formating tables and plots.
+The `libs` directory holds all helper functions, moste are used for formating tables and plots.
+The `make_variables.R` script holds functions that transforms the source data into specific forms that is used in multiple scripts.